kavros/Affinity/Readme.md

 export OMP_NUM_THREADS=4
 make run
  ```
-* Run on the backend of Cirrus using:
+* Run on the backend of Cirrus and validate the results using:
  ```
  cd scripts
 ./run.sh
+python validation.py
  ```
-* The results are in folder results/affinity
+* The results are saved inside folder results/affinity

 # Generate Graphs
 * Run the following commands to generate